It’s been quite a journey

 Chris Drew, Gardener and Groundskeeper

 Just over 3 years ago I left my office job and started a new career at Clayhill Arts.
 I had no experience of looking after acres of land and gardens, but the appeal of working outside in such amazing surroundings has always been there for me.
 Gardening and land management is new to me, so is writing a blog, so I’m going to ease myself slowly into this new world with an entry that brings you up to date with what I have done over the last few years.
-I won’t be going into great detail as it will take quite a while and you will no doubt get as bored reading it as I would trying to write it!
-So, here is the story so far….
+I won’t be going into great detail as it will take quite a while but here is the story so far….

 When I started

 The main buildings at Clayhill were almost complete, but the land around it had a lot of work to be done on it.
 There were several large areas that needed the most attention.
 These were the pond, woodland and space closest to the Granary and studio.

 Around the Studio and Granary were sections of bare soil that needed to be sown with grass seed so this was one of the first big jobs.
 “Learning by doing” is definitely a phrase that applied to this, and pretty much all the jobs I have done at Clayhill for that matter!